UNITED REFUGEES

 XENOPHOBIA

-Humanity suffers from a destructive attitude, called xenophobia, which is inherited from animals.
 Xenophobia is the fear of strangers, hatred and aggression towards people different from us.
 Xenophobia relies on stereotypes.
 Stereotypes are untrue, illusory and irrational statements.

 We refugees don't want to be treated as dangerous strangers, don't want to be discriminated.
 We want to be accepted and appreciated.
 Therefore, it is important for us to track xenophobia in ourselves in relation to unsimilar groups and individuals and replace it with the idea of Diversity in our minds and acceptance in our hearts.